Have you ever wondered where all your readers are?

 Adding value makes you appear valuable — intelligent, interesting, and/or entertaining, and creates a positive impression on people who see your writing, which is the first step to building a relationship with future readers.

-This last tip from Kevin Duncan is the most unused (thus, potentially the most powerful)…
+This last tip is the most unused (thus, potentially the most powerful)…

 If you’re interested in a longer-term relationship with the writer, or you just really like his/her work and want to support him/her, share their writing.

-When you comment on writers’ works, let them know in your comment that you plan to tweet some line from their article, or share it with your friends via email or FB.
+When you comment on writers’ works, let them know in your comment that you plan to tweet some line from their article, or share it with your friends via email or social media.
 If you can, tag them so that they know you’ve actually done it.

 But, warning: don’t be mercenary.
 People can tell when you are abusing the Law of Reciprocation — ie, sharing (or commenting, or using flattery or whatever) just because you want them to do something for you.
 If you do that too often, it will backfire on you.
-So, share only if the article is worth sharing.
+So, share because the article is worth sharing, and because you want to help others, not just because you want to get something back.

-But if it is worth sharing, don’t be afraid to let the writer know that you have done so. 😃
+And once you have shared the article, don’t be afraid to let the writer know that you have done so!
+People who feel genuinely appreciated will appreciate you. 😃

 Other Commenting Tips: